strayPetal/filter-lists/README.md

 A little collection of a few small filter lists by yours truly, mostly based off of my own browsing experiences.
 Don't expect too much from them, of course; I'm just keeping these up to date as I please, and won't attempt to actively maintain them (unless of course it breaks something for me), though I will do my best to keep up with any issues if you put them in the [issue tracker](../../issues).
 No promises though!

 Primarily aimed for use with [uBlock Origin](https://ublockorigin.com).
+If you aren't using these lists with uBO or AdGuard, then **don't bother**.
+I'll only accept issues if you're using uBO, and won't bother to investigate issues with other blocking extensions, simply because I cannot be bothered.

 Everything here is licensed under GPLv3! https://www.gnu.org/licenses/gpl-3.0.en.html